DocDBrown/PrivacyPolicy/MurderChecklist.md

 5 - If Queensland police fail to execute me on three occisions, will foreign militaries need to demonstrate correct execution techniques on you?

 6 - Will people notice these red-necks have contempt for the Rome Statue of the International Criminal Court?

+7 - Will criminal defamation, criminal harassemnt and hate crimes by police officers be enough to cover up for you?